 Rubber Stamps are a way to print non-address information on a label for reference.
 They are commonly used to double-check check you're putting a label onto the right package.

 You can create Rubber Stamps in several ways:

 In the Create a Single Label form, check the "Rubber Stamps" checkbox.

 When uploading a spreadsheet to create labels, you can map columns of your spreadsheet data to the three Rubber Stamp fields.

 When Importing Orders from an eCommerce Integration, you can go to Settings / Integrations / Edit your Integration / Edit Field Mapping to assign data from your eCommerce platform to Rubber Stamps.

 Where are Rubber Stamps printed?

 Rubber Stamps are printed on the bottom box of a label.
 You can have up to four Rubber Stamps with USPS labels, but they have strict character-length restrictions of 25 characters per line.

 Rubber Stamps don't have much room!

-If the data goes over the character restrictions on a line, instead of cutting it off Pirate Ship will force a line break onto the next Rubber Stamp line... but once all the lines are filled, then the rest of the data will be cut off.
+When importing addresses from spreadsheets or from one of our eCommerce integrations, Pirate Ship will "cut off" the text in your Rubber Stamp lines if there are too many characters.
+When this happens, Pirate Ship will force a line break onto the next line... but once all the lines are filled, then the rest of the data will be cut off.
 Because of this, if the data you're using is very long, it's recommended to ONLY assign it to Rubber Stamp 1, and leave the other rubber stamps unused, so that it can flow into those lines.

 Common uses for Rubber Stamps: